hashicorp/design-system/website/docs/utilities/disclosure-primitive/partials/code/how-to-use.md

 The `DisclosurePrimitive` component renders an interactive element that triggers a custom event handler provided by the `:toggle` block (passed via `hash` by Ember).
 To comply with accessibility best practices, this element is usually a button or a component that renders a button.

-When the content is disclosed, the container can be closed in various way; toggling via the button (`click` or `enter/return`), clicking outside of the content, or via the `esc` key.
+When the content is disclosed, the container can be closed by toggling the button (`click` or `enter/return`).

 ```handlebars
 <Hds::DisclosurePrimitive>